 Today my friends, I would like to discuss an alternative treatment that is used for many health conditions and that is Reflexology.
-This holistic form of medicine origin started over 5,000 years ago and has progressed into a very beneficial therapy that treats individual without any pain or discomfort.
-So put your feet up and relax while I explain this to you.
+This holistic form of medicine origin started over 5,000 years ago and has progressed into a very beneficial therapy that treats a person without any pain or discomfort.

 History of Reflexology: